devsphere-apps/favorite-users/README.md

    - Clicking a user shows more info (address, phone, company) via a modal or full screen

 4. **Navigation**

    - Implement **Tab Navigation** between “All Users” and “Favorites”
    - Use **Stack/Modal Navigation** for detail screen

+5. **Personal Touch**
+   - Implementing some personal touch-ups are important.
+If those are liked by the interviewer it can be the plus.”

 ---